d12frosted/elpa-mirror/stable-melpa/grugru-readme.txt

    The change is saved to file ~grugru-edit-save-file~.
    You can assign completing function to ~grugru-completing-function~.
 ; Functions Defining grugru
-;; ~(grugru-define-global GETTER STRINGS-OR-FUNCTION)~ Define global grugru with GETTER and STRINGS-OR-FUNCTION.
+;; ~(grugru-define-global GETTER STRINGS-OR-GENERATOR)~ Define global grugru with GETTER and STRINGS-OR-GENERATOR.

    GETTER is a function, or a symbol which is alias defined in ~grugru-getter-alist~.
    GETTER also can be positive or negative number, which means the number of characters.